Frequently Asked Questions about BOTOX®

 If you are considering BOTOX® for the first time, we encourage you to read the Q & A below.
 We’ve listed answers to the most common, important questions our new BOTOX® patients ask us.

-Our Physician Assistant and Director of Aesthetic Services, Lauren Amico Reed, PA-C, MMS fields a lot of questions about neurotoxins like BOTOX®.
-As a state-licensed, board certified Physician Assistant, Lauren has extensive training in performing cosmetic injections.
-She has quickly established a reputation in San Diego not only for achieving beautiful results, but also for her dedication to her patients’ overall well-being.
+Our Director of Aesthetic Services, Lauren Amico Reed, PA-C, MMS fields a lot of questions about neurotoxins like BOTOX®.
+As a state-licensed, certified Physician Assistant, Lauren has extensive training in performing cosmetic injections.
+She has a reputation in San Diego not only for achieving beautiful results but also for her dedication to her patients’ overall well-being.

 BOTOX Q & A with Lauren Amico Reed, PA-C, MMS

 A: BOTOX®Cosmetic is a prescription medicine used to temporarily smooth lines by blocking nerve impulses that trigger wrinkle-causing muscle contractions.

 A: BOTOX® is most commonly used to reduce wrinkles on the forehead and around the eyes.
 BOTOX® can also be used to reduce excessive sweating in the armpits and hands.